Fractals and stories

 But the principle is deeper than life itself.
 It’s how rivers work: though we don’t ascribe intent, a river

 needs to approach every part of its basin in the sense that erosion will make it grow streams and rivulets until it does.
 It doesn’t even have to be water.
 Here’s an image search for

 viscous fingering.
 What could go wrong?
 Fluid dynamicists use the phrase viscous fingering to describe this kind of structure in their domain.

-In fact, apparently in some sense it might be deeper than physics, because – assuming MLC is true – the Mandelbrot, a piece of abstract math, has some desire-less
+Here, a little fancifully, we could even call it deeper than physics, because – assuming MLC is true – the Mandelbrot, a piece of abstract math, has some desire-less

 need to connect its infinite brood.